Top results

 In Year 3, it outlines that children should work on expressing time, place and cause using conjunctions (when, before, after, while, so, because), adverbs (then, next, soon, therefore), or prepositions (before, after, during, in, because of).

-Explanation texts Year 4
+Year 4 advice

 If teaching explanation texts in Year 4, the use of noun phrases and fronted adverbials are both suitable teaching points that relate to the text type.
 So is learning around making the appropriate choice of pronoun or noun within and across sentences to aid cohesion and avoid repetition.

-Explanation texts Year 5
+Year 5 advice

 In Year 5, you can cover relative clauses beginning with who, which, where, when, whose or that.
 You can also appropriately use some modal verbs too.
 Brackets, dashes or commas to indicate parenthesis all have a place in more complicated explanation texts, too.

-Explanation texts Year 6
+Year 6 advice

 You can use passive voice effectively in Year 6 explanation texts.
 It’s also possible to use most forms of punctuation taught in Year 6 too.